 Like many fathers, he felt edged out by the extended period of feeding — known as ‘extreme nursing’ — that’s become fashionable among middle-class mothers.

-‘Some women tell me their husbands hate it,’ she says.
+‘Some women tell me their husbands hate it,’ says Vicky.
 ‘I think men view their wives’ breasts as somehow theirs and say extended breastfeeding can get in the way of physical intimacy.’

 Later this month a new reality television show will air on Australian television called “Extreme Parenting”.
 The show – brought to us by the makers of “Bridezillas” – will chronicle the lives of mothers who choose to breastfeed their children for longer than the norm.